 Selling unregistered goods on e-commerce websites

-When the trademark has not been registered, it very often happens that the products are listed on Chinese e-commerce platforms.
+When the trademark has not been registered, the products are often listed on Chinese e-commerce platforms.
 As for a service such as Alibaba, registering a trademark in Europe or the United States should be enough to submit a request to remove the product.
-However, when these products appear on Taobao or 1688.com, the situation is much worse.
+However, the situation is much worse when these products appear on Taobao or 1688.com.
 Having a trademark registered in China is necessary in this case.

-Not registering a trademark in China may lead to a situation when someone is selling your products worldwide on e-commerce websites.
+Not registering a trademark in China may lead to a situation when someone sells your products worldwide on e-commerce websites.

 Signing a contract with a Chinese distributor

 When you decide to export goods to China, you may fall victim to scams.
 Before you send your products to China, it’s worth having a registered trademark there.
 A trustworthy distributor will remind you about it and insist on registration.
-However, you can also have to deal with scammers that register the trademark in their name or the name of a friend even without telling you.
+However, you can also have to deal with scammers that register the trademark in their name or a friend’s name even without telling you.

-Not registering your logo can lead to trademark theft.
+Not registering your logo can lead to trademark theft or trademark squatting.